tlevine/www.thomaslevine.com/content/!/about/index.md

 Thomas is a recursive data researcher.
 He has received any number of degrees, grants, and other awards from any number of prestigious and intellectual institutions.
-He serves on any number of boards of any number of big important things and has authored over 9000 articles.
+He serves on any number of boards of any number of established and important things and has authored over 9000 articles.

 He uses data-driven methods to understand social processes involved in the interactions between humans and their constructed environments.